-Tietiesbaai is one of the most popular camping sites in the Western Cape.
-Experience campers flock here to enjoy a more basic camping experience, while spending their days hiking around the coastline, watching incredible sunsets and visiting the small town of Paternoster.
+Tietiesbaai is one of the best campsites in South Africa and the Western Cape.
+Outdoor lovers flock here to enjoy a more basic camping experience, while spending their days hiking around the coastline, watching incredible sunsets and visiting the small town of Paternoster.

 - Shared ablutions facilities with warm showers.